- Participant ages range from 8-18.

 Programming is available to any child 8-18 years of age.
 Participants join the program when they register for a PLAYer class, the first level of The First Tee Program.
 Members enjoy many benefits, including access to our facilities.
 The annual membership fee is $60 yearly and $30 for those registering after July 1.
 This is a one time fee, there are no additional or hidden session fees throughout the year.
 Family discounts are available for those with more than 2 participants in the program ($10 per child discount).
 Parents are also encouraged to help support the program in a number of ways: through financial donations, equipment donations, volunteering and supporting our fundraising activities.
 All playing levels are welcome.

 To register your child for a PLAYer class call 210.736.9592, or come by the Polo Field Golf Center anytime between 8AM & dark.
 We will take your information and place you on a wait list.
 We are currently experiencing between 6-8 months to get in the program.
-We are working with several other golf course to get more kids in the program.
+We are working with several other golf courses to get more kids in the program.
 We will call you back in the order you signed up when a class becomes available.
 Once you get in a class, parents must attend the first session with their child.

 Attendance is important and is a criteria for advancement but we do not require that you advance in a given time frame.
 Every child can advance at there own pace.
 However, the more regular your attendance, the sooner you will be eligible for advancement.